Skip to main content

 Doing this ahead of time will ensure that once you board the ship, your vacation will be as hassle-free as possible.

 Booking in advance will often save you money, too.
-Depending on the cruise line, you might be able to receive 10% to 35% off the onboard prices of specialty restaurants, drink packages, shore excursions, and Wi-Fi.
+Depending on the cruise line, you might receive 10% to 35% off the onboard prices of specialty restaurants, drink packages, shore excursions, and Wi-Fi.

 4. Routinely check the price of your cruise